 Or maybe she will sit with you in love and compassion as you work through a hardship in your life.
 Perhaps, offer some sound advice and a plate of homemade cookies – no poison apple here.

-Either way, you can be sure that if she is a crone, she will be able to offer up exactly what you need to hear, good or bad.
-And just maybe, the world could use a little more well aged wisdom, and learn to respect the crones and sage’s of this world who have a thing or two to teach us all.
+Either way, you can be sure that if she is a Crone, she will be able to offer up exactly what you need to hear, good or bad.
+And just maybe, the world could use a little more well aged wisdom, and learn to respect the Crones and Sage’s of this world, they have a thing or two to teach us all.

-Respect of all age groups is a good start to turning the ship of society around so that it can float gently down the stream of life once again.
+Respect of all age groups is a good start to turning the ship of society around so that it can once again float gently down the stream of life as it was always meant to.

-I want the salutation of “Crone” to be a title of honor, a sign of the highest mastery of who I am – equivalent to a professor of life.
+I want the salutation of “Crone” to be a title of honor, a sign of the highest mastery of who I am.
+A title equivalent to a professor of life.